 It’s important to be prepared for a new addition to your family.
 There are costs involved, but I’m determined to minimize those costs and reap the benefits of having a pet with lots of unconditional love.
 Even when they chew up your shrubs!
 Saving money on pet care can be done.

-10 Ways to Save Money on a Family Pet
+13 Ways to Save Money on Pet Care

 - Join Pet Supply reward programs.
 Many Pet stores have reward programs and you can get coupons, sales and promotions sent to your inbox.
 Before heading out to the store, clip or print coupons for pet supplies you need.
 To maximize your savings, try stocking up on items when they are on sale and you have coupons.